rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 `ConcurrentHashMap` supports bulk operations (like `forEach()`, `transform()`, etc.) that are designed to be safely applied even with concurrent updates.

 In essence, `ConcurrentHashMap` provides a thread-safe and performant way to manage concurrent access to a hash table by dividing the table into smaller, independently managed segments.
 This design minimizes contention and allows for efficient concurrent read and write operations.

+### Threads in ConcurrentHashMap

+In Java, a `ConcurrentHashMap` is designed to allow concurrent access by multiple threads.
+It supports a preset concurrency level of 32, meaning that up to 32 threads can perform operations like put and remove simultaneously.
+However, the actual number of threads running can vary based on the application's design and workload.

+### Thread Count in ConcurrentHashMap

+- **Concurrency Level**: The default concurrency level for a `ConcurrentHashMap` is 32, which allows up to 32 threads to operate on the map simultaneously without blocking each other.

+- **Running Threads**: The actual number of threads that are actively running can depend on several factors:
+  - The number of threads created by the application.
+  - The workload and how many threads are currently performing operations on the `ConcurrentHashMap`.
+  - The use of parallelism features introduced in Java 8, which can increase the number of threads utilized during operations.

+- **Example Scenario**: In a specific case, there might be 32 runnable threads, with additional threads in waiting or timed waiting states.
+For instance, a report indicated 39 running threads, 2 waiting, and 1 in timed waiting, showcasing how the `ForkJoinPool` can influence thread management when parallelism is enabled.

+### Summary

+- The `ConcurrentHashMap` allows for high concurrency with a default of 32 threads.
+- The actual number of threads can vary based on the application's design and the specific operations being performed.
+- Utilizing parallelism can lead to an increase in the number of threads actively working on tasks related to the `ConcurrentHashMap`.

 ---
 ## 11. What is Java Persistence API (JPA)?